groeney/redis-proxy/README.md

 1. __misc:__ 3hrs

    Spent reading about best practices (e.g. flask, docker, max_threads) and certain trade offs e.g. treating e2e testing as it's own service for extensibility, rather than setting an environment variable and running tests inside the application container.

+## Unimplemented

+* Some unit tests may have been helpful (inside the proxy service).
+* RESP protocol for proxy